nicolaTab/DisneyMagicWebsite/README.md

 - **Clothing**
 - **Collectibles**

-Users can explore the catalog, view detailed product listings, and contact the store via a contact form.
+Users can explore the catalog, view product details, adjust quantities, and interact with a contact form for inquiries.

 ## Table of Contents